NBA Top 100 Rankings: Best Prospects to Watch

 Jalen Suggs, Orlando Magic

 There’s no way around the fact that Suggs was not good as a rookie, but his predraft pedigree merits a second chance.
-He’s an elite athlete and brings toughness defensively, but he’ll need to either shoot well enough to live off the ball, or take a leap as a playmaker to better run a team.
-It’s pivotal he shows signs of progress in year two.
+He is an elite athlete and brings toughness defensively, but he’ll need to either shoot well enough to live off the ball, or take a leap as a playmaker to better run a team.
+It’s pivotal he shows signs of progress in Year 2.

 Josh Primo, San Antonio Spurs